AlasAltum/Cpp-Matrix-implementation/README.md

 #include "matrix.h"
 ```

-In main.cpp you can find some testing of this library.
+In main.cpp you can find some testing for this library.

 # Remarks